 4. Your project is created, and you’re ready to start adding your tasks!

-6. If you have tasks that can’t begin until the task before it is complete, you can add a dependency to make sure those tasks are always done in the proper order.
+6. If you have tasks that can’t begin until another task is complete, you can add a dependency to your gantt chart to make sure those tasks are always done in the proper order.
 Simply click the gray dot to the right of the first task, and drag the dependency to the dependent task.

 You’re all done!
 Congratulations on creating your first project in TeamGantt!

 You can create a beautiful project plan in just minutes with TeamGantt.
-And because everything happens online, it's easy to track project progress and collaborate with your team in real-time.
+And because everything happens online, it's easy to track project progress and collaborate with your team in real time.

 Unfortunately, Excel doesn’t come with a built-in gantt chart template.
 You’ll need to create a gantt chart manually in Excel, then save it as a template for future project use.

 You can save any Excel file you make as a template.
 Simply follow these steps to build a gantt chart of your own in Excel.
 Then click File >Save as template to create an Excel gantt chart template you can use again and again to schedule project timelines.

 To format your Excel gantt chart by week, right-click on the date axis, and select Format Axis.
 Expand the Axis Options section, and enter 7.0 into the Major field below Units for weekly intervals.